 - Oleg Erovinkin

-Take the case of Oleg Erovinkin.
+Then, take the case of Oleg Erovinkin.

 During a Senate Judiciary Committee hearing back in August, attorney Josh Levy who was representing Fusion GPS co-founder Glenn Simpson told the committee that Mr. Simpson “wants to be very careful to protect his sources.”